mcci-catena/docker-iot-dashboard/README.md

 ## Release History

-- HEAD has the following changes.
+- v3.0.0 has the following changes.

   - Included `Apiserver` and `Expo` Containers for DNC support.
   - Documented the process behind the `DNC` support.